ademiltonnunes/CS548-2024Spring/Assignments/Assignmet-4/README.md

 ![Github token](./Screenshots/1.png)

 ### Call the API/JSON file from Github.
-- Besides calling the API using axious, I had to include in the header some information like github token.
+- Besides calling the API using axios, I had to include in the header some information like github token.
 ![Calling Github Json](./Screenshots/2.png)

 - Getting github file response